Conference Student Awards

 • To be eligible for this award, the student must indicate eligibility when completing the call for abstract submissions form.

-• Winner is asked to submit a letter acknowledging receipt of the award and the impact on winning will have on their career.
+• Winner is asked to submit a letter acknowledging receipt of the award and the impact that winning will have on their career.

 Amount: $100.00